cloudsculptor/kube-mongo-node-demo/README.md

 This repository contains a very basic demo of the technologies listed in the title.

-This example is designed to be built on a clean install of `Ubuntu 18.04`.
+This example was tested on clean install of `Ubuntu 18.04`.